 At the bottom of all food chains is a producer.
 This is almost always a plant or alga which can photosynthesise to convert carbon dioxide and water into glucose.
 This provides all the biomass for the food chain.
 Algae are the producers in the food chain above.

-Decomposers are bacteria and fungi that break down dead plant and animal matter.
-They secrete enzymes on the surface of the dead organisms to break the organism down and then absorb the digested, smaller food molecules.
+Decomposers are bacteria and fungi which breakdown dead plant and animal matter.
+They secrete enzymes on the surface of the dead organisms to break down and then absorb the digested, smaller food molecules.

 |Producers||Green plants - they make glucose during photosynthesis.|